jhpyle/docassemble/_docs/functions.md

 should be redirected.
 The value of [`exitpage`] will be used if no `url` is provided.

+Note that the [special buttons] perform a similar function to `command()`.
+See also the [starting an interview from the beginning] subsection for URL parameters that reset interview sessions.

 One use of `command()` is to delete interviews after a period of inactivity.
 See [scheduled tasks] for more information.

-Note that the [special buttons] perform a similar function to `command()`.
-See also the [starting an interview from the beginning] subsection for URL parameters that reset interview sessions.
+In the context of [scheduled tasks], you can pass the optional keyword argument `sleep` with a number of seconds that you want to pause after the session is deleted.
+This can be useful when your [scheduled tasks] would overwhelm your SQL server if executed one after another without pauses.

 # <a name="texttransformation"></a>Text transformation functions